 Powers You May Wish to Grant Your Agent in a Power of Attorney Form

 A general power of attorney for finances typically authorizes your agent to take the following actions on your behalf: 1.
 Pay rents, mortgages, insurance premiums, and other bills and expenses.
 2. File tax returns and pay taxes.
 3. Apply for government benefits, such as Social Security and Medicaid.
 4. Collect income, compensation, employee benefits, and payments owed to you, including cashing and depositing checks.
 5. Open and close accounts at banks, brokerage firms, and other financial institutions, including safe deposit boxes.
 6. Sell all types of property, including real estate, stocks, bonds, vehicles, jewelry, and home furnishings, and release mortgages and liens.
 7. Take out loans and encumber assets.
 8. Change how title to property is held, including executing deeds and changing account registrations.
 9. Manage and change investments, including selling and buying securities, investing more capital in a business, and voting shares of stock.
+A financial power of attorney document may also authorize the agent to execute Stock Powers.
 10. Hire services, such as legal, financial, and home repair services.
 11. Engage in transactions regarding insurance and annuities.
 12. Sign contracts for assisted living and other housing arrangements.
 13. Make gifts, whether as part of an estate tax strategy or otherwise.
 14. Engage in transactions to manage, sell or close a business.
 15. Exercise a power of appointment.
 16. Disclaim an inheritance.